-The Doki app also has a Discover tab which didn’t display anything at all the first 10 times I tapped it.
-I eventually got it to load, but it turns out I wasn’t missing much as it just includes links to Doki’s website.
+The Doki app also has a Discover tab which just includes links to Doki’s website.
 The final option is a profile where you can enter a few personal details.
 You’ll want to change your name to Dad, or whatever you want to display on your kid’s watch in here, otherwise it will list you by your full name.
-A few of the other options, like SIM Management, either wouldn’t load or always displayed error messages for me.
-I also found the app made my phone vibrate sometimes but for no obvious reason.

 The voice assistant

 One cool feature in the app that’s a smart idea is the scheduler.
 You can create reminders for regular events, so your child will get an alarm to wake them up, remind them they have a club or tell them it’s time to read a book.
 You can set up reminders for anything you want.
 You can also set up one-off events.
-The first time I tested this, the event triggered a ringtone on Malcolm’s watch at the right time with a pop-up message on the screen.
-The problem is that nothing he did stopped the ringtone from playing; he tapped, opened the info, tapped okay, swiped, all to no avail — we had to turn the watch off to stop it.
-When we tested again, a simple tap was enough to dismiss the alert.
+The events you schedule trigger a ringtone on the watch at the appointed time with a pop-up message on the screen.

-The DokiPal has Qualcomm’s Snapdragon 2100 chipset inside, so the hardware should be capable of better.
-Teething trouble with new devices is common, but a glance at the reviews in the Play Store and App Store shows that my experience is fairly typical.
-The software needs a lot more work.
+The DokiPal has Qualcomm’s Snapdragon 2100 chipset inside, so the hardware is quite capable.
+Most of the problems we encountered were related to the software, and while teething trouble with new devices is common, a glance at the reviews in the Play Store and App Store shows that I’m not the only one who has had a bad experience.
+The software needs more work.